cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

   --out-file tx.draft
 ```

-Let's explore the `tx.draft` file created.
-It is a text envelope, the "type" field says that it is an **Unwitnessed Babbage era transaction**.
-Unwitnessed means that it has not been signed yet.
-The "cborHex" field encodes all the details of transaction:
+Let's explore the created `tx.draft` file.
+It is a text envelope.
+The 'type' field says that it is an **Unwitnessed Babbage era transaction**.
+'Unwitnessed' means that it has not been signed yet.
+The "cborHex" field encodes all transaction details:

 ```shell
 cat tx.draft